How is the cooling effect in the rooms and the wetland roof achieved? See answer

 It is integrated into one of the Paolo Timber pontoons.

-Answer to 8: What kind of maintenance for the system is needed?
+What kind of maintenance is needed for the system?

 Maintenance requirements are generally low.
 If the irrigation computer or the pump fails this will be signaled by an optical or acoustic alarm.
 It may happen that tree seeds were dispersed by the wind onto the rooftop.
 They should be eliminated (once in three years), because the insulation liners are not resistant to tree roots.
 It is not necessary to mow the marsh plants on the plant carrier vegetation mat.